Yachtsman Steakhouse Review: Disney World’s Most Magnificent Meats?

 In terms of basic background info, Yachtsman Steakhouse is located at Disney’s Yacht Club Resort and is easily accessible from there, Beach Club, BoardWalk, Swan & Dolphin, any Skyliner Resort, or even Epcot and Disney’s Hollywood Studios.
 No bus transportation is needed from any of those locations.

 Once the Disney Dining Plan returns, Yachtsman Steakhouse is a 2-credit table service restaurant.
 As with all Signature Restaurants, it’s a poor use of DDP credits unless you’re on the Deluxe Disney Dining Plan.
-It also accepts the Tables in Wonderland card for a 20% discount.
 For now, DVC members or Annual Passholders receive a 10% discount.

 Thematically, Yachtsman Steakhouse has a distinct New England nautical style.
 The dining room is light and airy, but punctuated with rich woods, knotty-pine beams, warm lighting, and nautical touches.